idiap/facereclib/doc/installation.rst

 Be aware that you will get the latest changes and that it might not work as expected.

 Bob
 ~~~

-The |project| is a satellite package of Bob_, where most of the image processing, feature extraction, and face recognition algorithms, as well as the evaluation techniques are implemented.
+The FaceRecLib is a satellite package of Bob_, where most of the image processing, feature extraction, and face recognition algorithms, as well as the evaluation techniques are implemented.
-To run properly, |project| requires Bob_ at least in version 1.2.0.
-If you have not installed Bob_ or your version is to old, please visit Bob_'s web page and download the latest version.
-If you prefer not to install Bob_ in its default location, you have to adapt the ``prefixes`` of the buildout.cfg_ configuration file, which sits in the main directory of the |project|.
+In its current version, the FaceRecLib requires Bob_ version 2 or greater.
+Since version 2.0 there is no need for a global installation of Bob any more, all required packages will be automatically downloaded from PyPi_.

 .. note::
-  Currently, there is no MS Windows version of Bob_.
+  Currently, running Bob_ under MS Windows in not yet supported.

 Usually, all possible database satellite packages (called ``bob.db.[...]``) are automatically downloaded from PyPI_.
 If you don't want to download the databases, please edit the ``eggs`` section of the buildout.cfg_ configuration file by removing the databases that you don't want.